LoCuSS: The splashback radius of massive galaxy clusters and its dependence on cluster merger history: Analysis and Results

 \subsection{Constructing the projected density profile}

 Stellar mass, and its close relative near-infrared luminosity is tightly correlated with total cluster mass \citep{Mulroy14,mulroy19}.
+In addition, \citet{shirasaki21} showed that stellar mass selected galaxy in clusters are good tracers of the gravitational potential of the cluster halo, using the LoCuSS sample.
 We therefore use spectroscopically confirmed $K$-band selected cluster galaxies as test particles with which to trace the shape of the cluster density profiles.
 We then use the mean $K$-band luminosity of these galaxies and the global cluster $K$-band mass-to-light ratio to convert our number density profiles in to mass density profiles ready for model fitting using the scheme described in Section~3.
-As a first step, we select spectroscopically confirmed cluster members galaxies down to K-band magnitude $\rm M_K^*+1.5$, and use them to compute the stacked clustercentric number density profile, centered on position of the brightest cluster galaxy (BCG), which we adopt as the deepest point of each cluster's potential well.
+As a first step, we select spectroscopically confirmed cluster members galaxies down to K-band magnitude $ M_K^*+1.5$, and use them to compute the stacked clustercentric number density profile, centered on position of the brightest cluster galaxy (BCG), which we adopt as the deepest point of each cluster's potential well.
 In addition, we assign the mean K-band luminosity of the whole sample to each galaxy.
 In this way, we blur-out the effects that different evolution histories may have on the individual galaxies, together with removing any clustercentric distance-dependent process, e.g. mass segregation due to gravitational interactions.
 Therefore, galaxies are treated as test-particles, that trace the gravitational potential well of the clusters.